 - Book borrowing (28-day loan period)

 - Digital access to archival collections finding aids, images, and Pasticcios (1925-present) through Clark’s Digital Commons

 - Archives research support and access to The Scarlet, yearbooks, historical course catalogs, theses and dissertations, and more (contact email@example.com)

 - Access to all public programming and book talks offered through Goddard Library

-- On-site access to most databases in the library’s A-Z Database List (please note that distance access is not available due to license restrictions)
+- On-site access to most databases in the library’s A-Z Database List (please note that remote access is not available due to license restrictions)